 - Treat students with disabilities with the same courtesies you would afford to other students.

 - Respect the privacy of students with disabilities.
 They need not disclose their disability to fellow students.
-While they must disclose their disability to the AS office in order to access accommodations, this does not include disclosure to everyone.
+While they must disclose their disability to the AS Office to access accommodations, this does not include disclosure to everyone.

 - Raise appropriate questions.
-Questions may lead to the college’s addressing certain types of requests more consistently and more thoroughly in the future.
+Questions may lead to the college addressing specific requests more consistently and more thoroughly in the future.

-- Assist students in the following procedures.
-All requests for accommodations must be lodged with the AS office and not individual faculty members.
+- Assist students in the following procedure for requesting accommodations.
+The student must work through the AS Office and not individual faculty members.
 This process protects students, faculty, and the institution by ensuring consistency and takes much of the burden off individual faculty members.

 - Engage in philosophical debates about “fairness” to other, nondisabled students or whether providing accommodations somehow violates your academic freedom.
-Congress has determined how we, as a society, should address equal access to education bypassing federal civil rights statutes protecting the rights of persons with disabilities without adversely impacting those without disabilities.
-Congress has been joined in this effort by most state legislatures as well.
+As a society, Congress has determined how we should address equal access to education by establishing federal civil rights statutes protecting persons with disabilities’ rights without adversely affecting those without disabilities.
+Most state legislatures have joined Congress in this effort.
 Secondly, academic freedom is not preemptive of federal civil rights statutes.

-- Decide not to provide the academic accommodations which have been approved by the AS office.
+- Decide to ignore the academic accommodations that the AS Office has approved.
 You may subject the college and yourself to liability.

 - Leave a student adrift without accommodations.
 For example, if no volunteers are willing to take notes in a class, make sure the AS director knows to locate someone who can assist.

 - Refuse to permit students to digitally record lectures as an accommodation.
-Any general policy which might permit instructors to refuse the use of digital recorders, without providing for the use by students with disabilities, is legally insufficient.
+Any general policy that might allow instructors to refuse the use of digital recorders without providing for students with disabilities is legally insufficient.

-- Refuse to provide extended time for tests on the mistaken assumption that doing so would require that all students be given additional time.
+- Refuse to provide extended time for tests with the mistaken assumption that doing so would require you to provide additional time to all students.

 - Refuse to provide accommodations until you have personally evaluated a student’s documentation of disability.
 Eligibility for services under the ADA is the job of the disability services personnel, not the faculty.

 - Make assumptions about a student’s ability to work in a particular field.
-Most often, concerns that students may not be able to handle the work are based on fears and assumptions, not facts.
+Often, society bases concern that students cannot handle a profession on fears and presuppositions, not facts.

 - Provide unrequested or unauthorized accommodations.
-Forward students with unauthorized accommodations requests to the AS office.
+Direct students with unauthorized accommodations requests to the AS Office.